KechrisLab/ASAShortCourse-MultiOmics/README.md

 ## Lecture 3 (April 18) - Dimension reduction for multi-omics data

-RMarkdown code and the corresponding .html report are located in the 'Lecture 3' subdirectory.
+RMarkdown code and the corresponding .html report are located in the **Lecture 3** subdirectory.
 Data is loaded through the 'r.jive' package, and so no data download is required.

 If there are issues downloading these files individually, one of the following will likely work: right-clicking the download link and selecting 'Save Link As', or downloading the entire repository as a .zip file and navigating to the relevant documents in the unzipped directory.